-Billionaire daughter and famed disc jokey, DJ Cuppy recently moved back to London after her graduation from New York University and documented her moving days for her Snapchat fans.
+Billionaire daughter and famed disc jockey, DJ Cuppy recently moved back to London after her graduation from New York University and documented her moving days or mini-biography for her Snapchat fans.

 This is actually my second big move to London, so you’d think I’d be a pro; not sitting in my East London flat trying to decide whether to call SKY first or find my local supermarket.
 My first big move to London was when I was 12 years old.
 From my GCSE’s to my recent graduation from New York University, I can proudly put 8 years of education behind me and enjoy the super-cool-confident-catty-creative-but-still-a-clever-clogs type of woman I am today.
 A woman that is madly in love with music and her career as a DJ.

 Despite having not lived in Nigeria for the last 10 years, it will always be my home.
-Being born and growing up in Lagos absolutely shaped my creative side; in a city whereby vibrant colour and culture is everywhere, you cannot avoid the arts as a way to express yourself.
-My parents did such an excellent job raising my siblings and I (Lord help me when it’s my turn lol!); as children we were encouraged to explore and never be scared to make mistakes.
+Being born and growing up in Lagos absolutely shaped my creative side; in a city whereby vibrant colors and culture are everywhere, you cannot avoid the arts as a way to express yourself.
+My parents did such an excellent job raising my siblings and me (Lord help me when it’s my turn lol!).
+As children, we were encouraged to explore and never be scared to make mistakes.
 This made me both adventurous, but also very naughty.

 While I’ve been away, London has changed so much, there really couldn’t be a better time to be innovative; like a sponge, Londoners are soaking in other cultures and mixing in influences like never before.
 The Nigerian genre of music ‘Afrobeats’ is now cementing its presence on the UK top 40 charts, which is amazing to see!

-Many people including my friends, family and Cupcakes (my ever so loyal fans), want me to move back Lagos as adulthood has kicked in.
+Many people including my friends, family, and Cupcakes (my ever-so-loyal fans), want me to move back to Lagos as adulthood has kicked in.
 However, I have decided to come back to London.
 Why?
 Because London is really the nest it needs to nourish.
-For the first time in my life, I’m able to be a full time DJ, without any essays due in the morning or thesis meetings; and I can’t think of a better place than this city, which allows such opportunities, opens the gates to the international community, and has such a diverse culture.
+For the first time in my life, I’m able to be a full-time DJ, without any essays due in the morning or thesis meetings; and I can’t think of a better place than this city, which allows such opportunities, opens the gates to the international community, and has such a diverse culture.
 Being in Lagos at this time would have been a lot different.
-Although, one thing is that they are a bit more merciful with weight back home – I’ll have to stay away from my perfected bacon sarnie and good old fish and chips!
+Although one thing is that they are a bit more merciful with weight back home – I’ll have to stay away from my perfected bacon sarnie and good old fish and chips!

 So my darling Lagos, I have not forgotten about you – let’s just say I’m introducing you to some new friends.